ToniBirat7/ToniBirat7/README.md

 > **|| अहम् ब्रह्मास्मि ||**

 🙏 I'm **Birat Gautam**, also known as `@ToniBirat7` in duality. <br>
-⚽ Yes, **Toni**—inspired by the calm, composed, and precise midfielder **Toni Kroos**.
+⚽ Yes, **Toni**—inspired by the calm, composed, and disciplined midfielder **Toni Kroos**.
 If code were football, I’d be playing deep; building from the back, dictating the flow.

 🧠 What am I doing?